-We can choose a point $z_i \in D_i$ (quite arbitrarily) and extend any quasigeodesic constructed as above by adding on a path from $q$ to $z_i$ lying entirely in $D_i$ and having uniformly bounded length (This can be done easily as $D_i$ has bounded diameter. )
+We can choose a point $z_i \in D_i$ (quite arbitrarily) and extend any quasigeodesic constructed as above by adding on a path from $q$ to $z_i$ lying entirely in $D_i$ and having uniformly bounded length since $D_i$ has bounded diameter.

 \begin{prop} There exists $C_0 \geq 0$ such that each $A_j$ is $C_0$-quasiconvex in $(\til{M}, d_G)$. \end{prop}